MaahiSadrani/Experiment-5/README.md

 - Else, display "Login Failed"
 - Stop

-- ✅ Algorithm – Problem 4
-- (Find topper from marks dictionary)
+ Problem 4: Find topper from marks dictionary)
 - Start
 - Create a dictionary marks with student names as keys and marks as values
 - Use max() function with key=marks.get to find highest marks